otaviobertucini/Summaries/clean_code.md

 - We want the code to look like a toolbox divided into many little labeled compartments, not a big box with everything tossed inside.
 - The methods in a class should use the maximum number of its variables.
     - If some variables are only used by few methods, this is a good indicator that there is a new class trying telling you to be created.
+- Maximum cohesion = all class variables are used by each method
+    - This is an ideal, but we should aim it
-- In a cohesive system, we implement features by extending the system, not by changing the existing behevior
+- In a cohesive system, we implement features by extending the system, not by changing the existing behavior

 ## Chapter 12